Twyford Down: Background

 The original A33 Winchester Bypass, designed to 1930s standards, was unsuitable for modern traffic.

 Outline strategic planning for the route of what was to be later known as the M3 motorway had begun in the late 1930s.
 The route was to link London to Basingstoke, in order to reduce the pressure on the A30.
 Detailed planning for the first phase of construction, a 40 mi section, between Sunbury on Thames and Popham, began in 1962-3.
 The 26 mi section, between Lightwater and Popham, where the A30 and the A303 separated, opened in June 1971; this was followed by the Sunbury to Lightwater section which opened in July 1974.
 The second phase was to extend the motorway 10 mi southwards between Popham and Winchester, ending at Compton.
 Planning began with the first public inquiry which was held in 1971, to set the line of the motorway, and this second section was opened in 1985.
 The third and final phase was to extend the motorway from Winchester to Southampton and the M27 motorway, and the northern part of this section was to impact on Winchester's bypass.

 Winchester had been a traffic bottleneck for many years as several major routes passed through the historic city centre, including the A31, A33 and A34, as well as smaller routes like the A272.
 In the 1930s, a by-pass was planned to the east of the city, passing immediately west of St. Catherine's Hill, opening to traffic on 1 February 1940.
 Construction of this had been controversial as it affected the Itchen Valley and offered only a partial solution to congestion, with some people calling instead for a by-pass to the north and west of Winchester.

 As a 1930s road construction project, the bypass was built to then-contemporary standards, including at-grade crossings at Bar End and at Hockley.
 As time progressed, the bypass became more and more of a bottleneck as roads around it were improved to higher standards, particularly after the opening of the A33 Chandler's Ford Bypass in 1968 and the A34 King's Worthy Link the following year, which meant all long distance traffic, as opposed to merely that from London to Southampton, was using the bypass.
-Morgan Morgan-Giles described the bypass as "utterly inadequate and dangerous, as everybody who lives in or near Winchester will agree.
+Morgan Morgan-Giles, Winchester's local MP, described the bypass as "utterly inadequate and dangerous, as everybody who lives in or near Winchester will agree.
 The accident figures are appalling.
 Therefore, a new motorway somewhere to relieve the traffic is urgently needed."
 The crossing at Bar End was grade separated in 1973, but the junction at Hockley remained a key point of congestion.